 Video: Exclusive credit card rewards experiences

 How good are these rewards?
-Consumer Reports found that a typical family using just two cards – an American Blue Cash Preferred Card and Citi Double Cash Card – could reclaim more than $3,000 in cash over three years.*
+Consumer Reports found that a typical family using just two cards – a Blue Cash Preferred Card from American Express and Citi Double Cash Card – could reclaim more than $3,000 in cash over three years.